skx/kpie/README.md

   * `window_application` - Get the application which created the window.
   * `window_class` - Get the class of the new window.
   * `window_id` - Get the ID of the new window.
+     * This may be empty.
   * `window_pid` - Get the PID of the new window.
+     * This may be zero on error.
   * `screen_height` - Get the size of the screen.
   * `screen_width` - Get the size of the screen.
 * Depth